Khara-bb/slonser-selfxss-labs/README.md

 Based on slonser's blog post https://blog.slonser.info/posts/make-self-xss-great-again/

+Check the video I created to walk through the article and the labs : https://www.youtube.com/watch?v=bnGTpfXKrek

 # Lab 1 - Credentialless iframe

 This lab demonstrates a self xss that can be abused with credentialless iframes.